joaogouveia89/hacker-rank-the-time-in-words/README.md

-# Halloween Sale - Hacker Rank platform problem
+# The time in words - Hacker Rank platform problem
 Solutions in Java, Kotlin and Ruby

 Given the time in numerals we may convert it into words, as shown below: